-Google Mail: Previously an invite-only system, GMail now let's anybody sign up.
-It's quite easy to navigate and use and the 5GB-plus space they offer makes it the perfect e-mail account to never have to delete a message with pictures or videos attached to it!
+Google Mail – Previously an invite-only system, GMail now let's anybody sign up and has 1.5 billion active users worldwide.
+It's quite easy to navigate and use and the 10GB-plus space they offer makes it the perfect e-mail account to never have to delete a message with pictures or videos attached to it!

 Google Maps – Like Mapquest, but 100 times better in my opinion.
 You can not only look up directions, but plot a trip and even track your vacation for friends and family back home to watch!
 But even cooler is their Street View for certain large cities, which has 360 degree photos from almost every street!